Kunnamkulam: Thalakkottukara Shiva Temple

 Located in Kunnamkulam town, the temple is notable for housing two sanctums within the same 'Chuttambalam (enclosed temple courtyard), a feature that underscores its architectural uniqueness.
 One sanctum enshrines a Swayambhu(self-manifested) Shiva idol, while the other contains a consecrated Shiva linga.
 Both deities are worshipped by the same priest, reflecting a unique aspect of ritual practice.
 Major festivals celebrated here include Thiruvathira, Shivaratri, and Prathishta Dinam (the temple's consecration day), drawing devotees from various regions.
 The temple is administered by Guruvayur Devaswom Board.

 Cheruvathur Mahadeva Temple

 Cheruvathur Mahadeva Temple has numerous legends connecting to its popularity and one of the ancient temples in Kerala.
 Traditionally believed to have been consecrated by sage Parashurama, the temple is a part of the 108 Shiva Temples.

 YMCA Kunnamkulam

-YMCA Kunnamkulam campus with its basketball court in view.

 The YMCA Kunnamkulam is one of the oldest and most historically significant institutions in the town.
 Located on YMCA Road, Chiralayam, the campus spans approximately 2 acres, featuring community facilities including a basketball court, classrooms, and a multipurpose hall. the institution has played a prominent role in the region’s social, educational, and spiritual life for over a century.
 The foundation stone of the current YMCA building was laid in 1919 by G. Sherwood Eddy, wife of one of the National Secretaries of the YMCA of India and the property was officially transferred under the ownership of the National Council of YMCAs of India.